British STEM Week for Children 2025: Inspiring Future Scientists with Fun Activities (2025 Update)

 Instructions:

 Coding is an essential skill for the future, and British STEM Week is a great opportunity to introduce kids to it.
-There are many free apps and websites, such as Scratch and Code.org, that make learning to code fun and interactive.
+There are many free apps and websites like Scratch and Code.org that make learning to code fun and interactive.

 For more on the benefits of STEM, check out our blog post 10 Ways STEM Activities Can Help Your Child’s Academic and Personal Development.